Wanna cut to the chase? I assessed the best guitar pickups for metal, and my top pick was the Seymour Duncan Distortion

 Just listen to that amazing guitar tone!

 Another thing most metal guitarists have in common is a decent pickup.
-Whether it’s Slipknot or Black Sabbath, each one has a pickup that can produce earth-shattering shredding sounds.
+Whether it’s Slipknot or Black Sabbath, each one has a guitar pickup that can produce earth-shattering shredding sounds.

 But where can you find the best pickups for shredding?
 What features do you need from a pickup to ensure those colossal guitar sounds will rise over the pounding drums and bass?

-Well, simmer down metalheads, because I’ve got the answers, with my list of some of the best guitar pickups for metal.
+Well, simmer down metalheads, because I’ve got the answers, with a list of some of my favorite electric guitar pickups.

 Okay, first up, we’ve got a pedal that is not strictly manufactured for a metal crowd, but does come highly recommended by a whole host of metal guitarists.
 Introducing the Seymour Duncan Distortion Bridge.

 The guitarists from metal luminaries such as Tool, Alice In Chains, and Megadeth all highly rate the Seymour Duncan and the bite that it gives heavy players.

 This is why I’ve selected these pickups as my best overall option – they give the metal player everything they need for that raw, classic metal crunch at a very reasonable price.

 Listen to those grating riffs ripping through the air like a buzz saw!
 When it comes to achieving that edgier sound, there is no more reputable brand than Seymour Duncan.